-Controlling HVAC System with Industrial PLC
+Controlling HVAC System with Industrial PLC Arduino

-PLC Arduino for HVAC control
+Arduino Controller for HVAC control

-Installation composed of a server immersion cooling system, besides controlling temperature, odors and ventilation of the room where the whole system is installed.
+We refer to an installation of a server immersion cooling system, besides controlling temperature, odors and ventilation of the room where the whole system is installed.
 All this data acquisition and process control is a crucial part in every industrial installation.

 The HVAC system has to control a server submerged in a cooling system.
 The room and the tank has to be inside a certain range of temperature and humidity.
-A part from that, there is a ventilation system which is responsible for reducing oil odors that are in the plant so the operators can work on it.
+A part from that, there is a ventilation system which is responsible for reducing oil odors that are in the plant so the operators can work in it.

-The ventilation is treated with a variable frequency drive, The open souce Arduino PLC makes the ventilator rotate faster or slower depending on the odor.
+The ventilation is treated with a variable frequency drive.
+The open souce Arduino PLC makes the ventilator rotate faster or slower depending on the odor.
 The AFD (variable frequency drive) is controlled using an analog signal.

 Ask for more information